gl1tterbomb/gl1tterbomb/README.md

 ****MORE EXTRA INFO?; ♡/☆ ;****

-☆ If I unblock you, that means I don't remember the reasons why, or maybe I moved on.
+☆ If I unhide/unblock you, that means I don't remember the reasons why, or maybe I moved on.To me, I mostly hide people for 24 hours or more.

 I have evil darkness secrets.. heh… don’t tell anyone…